 - Gluten-free tortillas

-- Press tofu to remove excess liquid for one hour before cooking it.
+Press tofu (in a tofu press) to remove excess liquid for one hour before cooking it.

-- Add the block of pressed tofu and use a wooden utensil to break it up into crumbles.
+Add the block of pressed tofu to the pan and use a wooden utensil to break it up into crumbles.
 The texture and size should resemble ground beef.

 Our favorite avocado chipotle sauce would be delicious drizzled over the top if you want an extra spicy kick!